Blue House raid: Aftermath

 The Blue House raid occurred on the same day when the Battle of Khe Sanh started in Vietnam and on January 31 the Tet Offensive broke out across South Vietnam, making any U.S. support for South Korean retaliation unlikely.
 In Saigon, Viet Cong guerrillas attempted to assassinate President Nguyễn Văn Thiệu at the Independence Palace but were quickly beaten back.
 Some writers have suggested that due to the similarities of both attacks by a similar number of commandos (31 in Seoul and 34 in Saigon, respectively) that the North Korean leaders had a certain insight into Vietnamese Communist military operations, and wanted to take advantage of the Vietnam War.
 President Lyndon Johnson regarded the seizure of the Pueblo and the timing of the Tet Offensive to have been coordinated to divert U.S. resources away from Vietnam and to force the South Koreans to withdraw their two Divisions and Marine Brigade from South Vietnam.
 Unlike Johnson, UNC commander, General Charles H. Bonesteel III saw no such connection.
 He regarded the Blue House Raid as having been planned at the highest levels in North Korea, while the seizure of the Pueblo seemed merely opportunistic and the timing of the Tet Offensive as helpful but coincidental.

 In response to the assassination attempt, the South Korean government organized the ill-fated Unit 684.
 This group was intended to assassinate the leader of North Korea, Kim Il Sung.
 However, following an improvement in intra-Korean relations, the unit's assassination mission was cancelled and in 1971 the unit revolted and most of its members were killed.

 In May 1972, Kim Il Sung expressed regret and claimed that the Blue House raid "was entirely plotted by extreme leftists and did not reflect my intent or that of the Party" to the head of the Korean Central Intelligence Agency (KCIA) Lee Hu-rak during their meeting in Pyongyang.

 Kim Shin-jo was later released after receiving a pardon for not opening fire during the raid.
 He settled in South Korea and started a family.
 He also became a critic of communism and said that his parents were later executed.
 He was ordained as a pastor in 1997 and died in 2025.

+As part of the South Korean government’s efforts to promote ‘national security tourism’ highlighting the dangers posed by North Korea, a diorama recreating the infiltration by the North Korean commando unit was installed, on an unknown date, on the edge of the Demilitarized Zone (DMZ) in Yeoncheon County, at the exact spot where the infiltration is believed to have taken place.
+Located within a restricted-access military zone, it is open to visitors subject to certain security conditions.